Venice Biennale 2026

 Photo: Hertta Kiiski, courtesy of Frame Contemporary Art Finland

-The exhibition at Finland’s Aalto Pavilion is commissioned and produced by Frame Contemporary Art Finland.
-Oulu2026 European Capital of Culture is the main partner of the exhibition.
 The Finnish Ministry of Education and Culture is the main supporter of the exhibition.
-Other supporters include Jane and Aatos Erkko Foundation, Genelec, Kvadrat, Schering Stiftung, Saastamoinen Foundation, EMMA – Espoo Museum of Modern Art, Finnish Embassy in Rome, and Pavilion of Finland Patrons.
-Event partners include Finnland-Institut in Berlin, TBA21–Academy’s Ocean Space, and Swiss Institute (SI) New York.
+Other supporters and partners are Jane and Aatos Erkko Foundation, Genelec, Kvadrat, Schering Stiftung, Saastamoinen Foundation, EMMA – Espoo Museum of Modern Art, Finnish Embassy in Rome, FUTUARTS, and Pavilion of Finland Patrons.
+Event partners are Finnland-Institut in Berlin, TBA21–Academy’s Ocean Space, and Swiss Institute (SI) New York.

 Jenna Sutela (left) and Stefanie Hessler.
 Photo: Matteo de Mayda for Frame Contemporary Art Finland